 Accurate market price prediction is extremely important in the price optimization process.
 In Figure 3, the actual market price is P0 and the optimum market price is P*.
 If the market price is incorrectly predicted as either P1 or P2, then it will incorrectly recommend a price change, either in direction or magnitude.

-The ML model also can be used in B2B pricing to estimate price elasticity.
+The artificial intelligence software ML model also can be used in B2B pricing to estimate price elasticity.
 Price elasticity is the core of pricing science, as it provides direction on how to adjust and modify behavior to achieve P&L objectives.
 In general, B2B companies have fewer transactions than B2C companies, thus data sparsity is a real issue that can lead to overfitted models when estimating price elasticity.
 Zilliant uses sophisticated ML algorithms such as the hierarchical Bayesian model to deal with data sparsity.
 Since data are structured in a hierarchical format (i.e., product hierarchies), information can be shared among similar segments to yield robust and accurate estimations of price elasticity (see Figure 4).

 In Figure 4, each product (represented by an individual box) does not have enough data to estimate the relationship between the change in price and change in quantity.
 Zilliant’s hierarchical Bayesian model can estimate the price elasticity for each product by sharing the information among all products within a product group.

 Stay tuned for Amir's next post as he continues to dig into ML applications into B2B pricing.

 About the AuthorFollow on Linkedin Visit Website More Content by Amir Meimand